MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 *   [Build a simple Extension that pops up NASA picture of the day](part1-simple-extension.md)
     *   Creating a Manifest
     *   Assign Extension icons
-    *   Displaying a Popup Window
+    *   Displaying a Pop-up Window
     *   Run your Extension locally in your browser \(side-loading\)

 *   [Dynamically insert NASA picture below the page body tag](part2-content-scripts.md)
     *   Create JavaScript that inserts dynamic content script
     *   Define in manifest which pages get content script
     *   Inject content script declaratively
-    *   Add a Button on Popup to send a message to content script
+    *   Add a Button on Pop-up to send a message to content script
     *   Receive a message inside a content script

 ## Understanding the browser before Extensions are introduced